open-organization/open-org-definition/open_org_maturity_model.md

 ### Level 2

-- Guidelines for sharing and soliciting diverse points of view on company or departmental decisions and are published for anyone to see
+- Guidelines for sharing and soliciting diverse points of view on company or departmental decisions are published for anyone to see

 - People create materials on organizationally-sanctioned platforms that are accessible to others by default